0xNULLderef/portal32playermod_plugin/README.md

 Current features:
 - concommand: get_username, returns username of player at index (0-32 i think?)
-- vscript function: getPlayerName, same as above, just a binding for vscript
+- vscript function `getPlayerName`, same as above, just a binding for vscript
+- vscript function `AddChatCallback`, provided with a string of a callback function x, it will call it simularly to `x(userid, "message text")`

 If you got any issues, feel free to report, also seeking windows build maintainers since i kinda don't want to spend my time on setting up a cross compiler